jezza711/ucas-portal/README.md

 ## Course Pack PDFs

-Admins can replace the downloadable packs any time without touching the codebase:

-1. Download the new PDF from the email your boss sends you.
-2. Sign in to `/admin` and use the **"Upload Course Pack PDF"** form.
-3. Choose the relevant group (Video or AI) and upload the PDF.
-4. The file is stored under `/packs/{video|ai}-pack.pdf`, immediately used by the student portal and outgoing emails.
+Configure the PDF links via environment variables or static files you ship with the app:

+1. Host the Video and AI course packs (Render disk, S3, Google Drive direct link, etc.).
+2. Set `VIDEO_PDF_URL` and `AI_PDF_URL` to those fully qualified URLs.
+3. (Optional) If you ship the PDFs with the app, place them in the `/packs` directory and expose them via your CDN/Render disk.

-> Tip: Set the `PUBLIC_BASE_URL` env var (e.g. `https://your-service.onrender.com`) so emails get an absolute link.
-The portal itself works with the relative `/packs/...` path.
+> Tip: Set the `PUBLIC_BASE_URL` env var (e.g. `https://your-service.onrender.com`) so emails get an absolute link even when the portal itself serves `/packs/...` paths.

 ## Google Sheets Sync